Case Study – How a University of Iowa Medical Resident Saved $263,000 on Student Loans WHILE Saving for Retirement

 Here’s how your AGI is calculated on a tax form:

 Your AGI is not your salary, but instead your income after any and all of the qualified expenses.
-Here are a few expenses that lower your AGI (which will, in turn, lower our resident’s monthly student loan payments!).
+Here are a few expenses that may be relative to medical residents that lower your AGI (which will, in turn, lower our resident’s monthly student loan payments!).

 Note: Contributions to your workplace 401(k) or 403(b) lower your taxable income as well.